Tarawally/fluid-light-transport/docs/02-managing-state-at-scale.md

 *   **Objects and Performance:** While JavaScript objects are fundamental containers for data, the performance section implicitly cautions against using overly complex data structures in critical paths,.
 Complex data structures and large JavaScript bundles increase load, parsing, compiling, and execution time, especially on less powerful devices,.
 *   **DOM Manipulation Overhead:** Direct DOM manipulation for every data update is described as expensive and slow,,, which is why frameworks abstract this interaction.
 The suggested strategy of moving the state "out of the DOM" aligns with best practices for achieving performance,,.

-### The Solution: Optimized Data Structures and Transformation
+### The Solution: Optimised Data Structures and Transformation

 The key components of your proposed solution—using a typed array and map-like transformations—are supported by information found in the sources: